 Criteria Assessed 4: Management staff competence (co-ordinators, senior carers etc) COMPLIANCE LEVEL Standard 8.10 Working practices are systematically audited to ensure they are consistent with the agency's documented policies and procedures and action is taken when necessary.
 Standard 7.13 Medication errors and incidents are reported, in accordance with procedures, to the appropriate authorities.
 Standard 12.9 The effect of training on practice and procedures is evaluated as part of quality improvement.
 Standard 13.5 Staff have recorded appraisal with their line manager to review their performance against their job description and agree personal development plans in accordance with the procedures.
-Provider's Self-Assessment: The Agency carries out monitoring visits, joint and service reviews which form part of the audit process to ensure working practices are consistent with NHSCT policy and procedure.
-Substantially compliant The Area Manager completes monthly monitoring and complies an Annual Quality Report which includes Service User feedback and is shared with Service Users.
-Medication errors are reported in Incident and Near Miss Reporting Form in accordance with NHSCT procedures and also to RQIA.
+Provider's Self-Assessment: The agency carries out monitoring visits, joint and service reviews which form part of the audit process to ensure working practices are consistent with NHSCT policy and procedure.
+The Area Manager completes monthly monitoring and compiles an Annual Quality Report which includes Service user feedback and is shared with Service Users and other stakeholders.
+Medication errors are recorded in Incident and Near Miss Reporting Form in accordance with NHSCT procedures and also reported to RQIA under notifiable Incidents.
 The effect of training on practice is monitored through on-site supervision, formal supervision and appraisal.
-Personal Development Plans are drawn up as per procedure.
-Service User feedback and is shared with Service Users.
-Medication errors are reported in Incident and Near Miss Reporting Form in accordance with NHSCT procedures and also to RQIA.
-The effect of training on practice is monitored through on-site supervision, formal supervision and appraisal.

-Inspection Findings: The agency 'Supervision for Social Care Staff Employed in Adult Services' policy and procedure dated September 2012 clearly reflected the processes for management staff supervision and appraisal.
-Compliant Appraisal records for two home care officers were found to have taken place annually, and were reviewed during inspection for 2013 and 2014.
-Supervision records for both staff members were viewed to be appropriately detailed, and confirmed as having taken place in line with their procedure timescale.
-It was discussed and reviewed during inspection that the Home Care Officers are currently registered with NISCC.
+Personal development plans are drawn up as per procedure.
+Substantially compliant Inspection Findings: The agency's 'Supervision for Social Care Staff Employed in Adult Services' policy and procedure dated September 2012 clearly reflected the processes for management staff supervision and appraisal.
+Two home care officer records were reviewed.
+Appraisal records sampled for these two home care officers were Compliant found to have taken place annually, during 2013 and 2014.
+Supervision records for two of the home care officers were viewed and found to be appropriately detailed, and confirmed as having taken place in line with their procedure timescale.
+It was discussed and reviewed during inspection that the home care officers are currently registered with NISCC.
+10